 - grade achieved

 We used a set of criteria to identify changes we considered to be ‘notable’, those changes that we believe go beyond normal year-on-year fluctuations.
 These changes are drawn out in the interactive report.
-Of the many comparisons between groups of students presented in our modelling, the majority showed no notable change in 2024 with respect to 2023.

 A level